sanuragi-redhat/Red-Hat-OpenShift-v4.18---AirGapped/ReadMe.md

 - Verify that, the version information that you mirrored to local registry is matching with quay.io registry

-## 3. Configure Bastion Node.
+## 3. Installing a OpenShift Cluster in a Disconnected Network on Baremetal Machines

 3.1.
-Prerequisites for bastion node validation.

-- Operating System Details
-- Block Device (Hard Disk) Details
-- Network Configuration
-- Route and Default Gateway Details
-- Enabling Repositories

-3.2.
-Installing a OpenShift Cluster in a Disconnected Network on Baremetal Machines
+Installing a OpenShift Cluster Setup.

 - Generating an SSH private key and adding it to the agent
 - Manually creating the installation configuration file